google/googletest/docs/advanced.md

 Note that *any* test case linked in makes the program valid for the purpose of this check.
 In particular, even a disabled test case suffices.

+### Enforcing Running At Least One Test Case

+In addition to enforcing that tests are defined in the binary with `--gtest_fail_if_no_test_linked`, it is also possible to enforce that a test case was actually executed to ensure that resources are not consumed by tests that do nothing.

+To catch such optimization opportunities, run the test program with the `--gtest_fail_if_no_test_selected` flag or set the `GTEST_FAIL_IF_NO_TEST_SELECTED` environment variable to a value other than `0`.

+A test is considered selected if it begins to run, even if it is later skipped via `GTEST_SKIP`.
+Thus, `DISABLED` tests do not count as selected and neither do tests that are not matched by `--gtest_filter`.

 ### Repeating the Tests

 Once in a while you'll run into a test whose result is hit-or-miss.
 Perhaps it